-Notes: This figure shows the rate of lenient bail over time by risk level groups.
+Notes: This figure shows the percent of cases receiving lenient bail over time, split by risk level groups.
 Months are indexed relative to the introduction of algorithmic recommendations.
 Cases with low and moderate risk level (risk scores below 14) are shown as green triangles, while cases with high risk level (risk scores at or above 14) are shown as gray squares.
 The orange dotted line shows when HB463 went into effect.

-To formally estimate causal effects and test for pre-trends, I estimate a standard specification of the form where $lenient{itj}$ is an indicator for if the bail for case i at time t decided by judge j is lenient (no money bail) and $I(score_i < 14)$ is an indicator for if the risk score for case i is below 14, meaning the risk level is low or moderate (rather than high).
-Distinct coefficients are estimated for each month m relative to HB463 adoption, and m = -1 is the omitted group.
+To formally estimate causal effects and test for pre-trends, I estimate a standard specification of the form where $lenient{itj}$ is an indicator for if the bail for case i at time t decided by judge j is lenient (no money bail) and $I(score_i < 14)$ is an indicator for if the risk score for case i is below